MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 - `contentType`: required string with content type, for example, "text/plain" for text.
 You can find examples of supported type listed [here](https://en.wikipedia.org/wiki/Media_type)
 - `data`: required string with data encoded as base 64
 - `errorId`: required string containing the unique identifier of the attachment's associated error report
-- `fileName`: required string for NDK crashes that is set to "minidump.dmp"
+- `fileName`: required string for NDK crashes that's set to "minidump.dmp"

 > [!NOTE]
 > The size limit for attachments is currently 7 MB.
 Attempting to send a larger attachment will trigger an error.